harv0116/geolocation/README.md

 > var context = canvasRef.getContext('2d');

-This part sets up the img (map) that is to be displayed within canvas.
+This part sets up and draws the img (map) that is to be displayed within canvas.
 The map comes from google.

 >  	var img = new Image;